Motorcyclist killed by visually impaired, banned driver

 "We had such a good life together.
 Chris was such a caring, loving man who loved life.
 He was taken too soon by your stupid decision to get behind the wheel that day."

-"I am furious with you for making a mockery of killing my brother," McKay's sister Clair Linn told Sovea.
+"I am furious with you for making a mockery of killing my brother," McKay's sister Claire Linn told Sovea.

 "You haven't learnt anything from Chris' death.
 You drove again after killing him and you drove drunk.